 In front of the cathedral, on the right-hand side, is the small red Nadmogilnaya Chasovnya (Memorial Chapel), marking the grave of Princess Augusta Tarakanova, the illegitimate daughter of Empress Elizabeth and Count Razumovsky.
 The princess lived most of her life as a nun in Moscow's St. John's Convent, forced to take the veil by Catherine the Great.
 During her lifetime her identity was concealed, and she was known only as Sister Dofiya.
 The chapel over her grave was added in 1900, almost a century after her death.
 In an odd twist, Princess Tarakanova had an imposter who played a more visible role in Russian history.
-The imposter princess appeared in Rome in 1775, to the alarm of Catherine, who dispatched Count Alexei Orlov to lure the imposter back to Russia.
-Orlov was successful, and the imposter Tarakanova was imprisoned in St. Petersburg's Petropavlovskaya Krepost (Peter and Paul Fortress).
-A mysterious character of European origin, the imposter never revealed her true identity.
-The false Princess Tarakanova died of consumption in 1775.
-Her death in her flooded, rat-infested cell was depicted in a famous painting by Konstantin Flavitsky in 1864.
+She appeared in Rome in 1775, to the alarm of Catherine, who dispatched Count Alexei Orlov to lure the imposter back to Russia.
+Orlov was successful, and the imposter Tarakanova was imprisoned in a flooded, rat-infested cell in St. Petersburg's Petropavlovskaya Krepost (Peter and Paul Fortress) and died of consumption in 1775.

 To the right as you face Transfiguration Cathedral stands the tiny Pokrovsky Tserkov (Church of the Intercession).
 Directly behind the cathedral is the Tserkov Znamenia (Church of the Sign).
 Painted in the dark yellow popular in its time, with a four-column facade, the church was built between 1791 and 1808 by the wealthy Sheremetyev family and contains the Sheremetyev crypt.
 In the rear right-hand corner of the grounds, running along the fortification walls, are the former monks' residences.